dani007200964/Viking-Skull-Lamp/docs/markdown_pages/software_guide.md

 ![Classes And Files](classes_files_section.png)

-Of course it is an open source project, you can modify it as you like.
+Of course, it is an open-source project, you can modify it as you like.
 The software is no exception.
 I tried to comment it as much as possible to make it Doxygen compatible.
 To understand the structure and the logic behind the source code, please check out the __Classes__ and __Files__ section at the bottom left.